-Do not type on the keyboard or move the computer while an optional optical drive is writing to a disc.
+Do not type on the keyboard or move the computer while the optical drive (select models only) is writing to a disc.
 The write process is sensitive to vibration.

 When the battery is the only source of power, be sure that the battery is sufficiently charged before writing to media.